camnwalter/Screenshots/README.md

 ![Crop result](assets/crop_result.png)
 </details>

+### Pause Game While Cropping
+This setting allows for the game to appear to be paused while the cropping HUD is rendered.

 ### Save Screenshot File
 By default, screenshots will save to a file, like normal Minecraft.
 However, with this setting disabled, that will not be the case.